-If you have made extensive changes to your existing WordPress theme files, updating your theme may result in your custom modifications being overwritten.
+If you have made extensive changes to your existing WordPress theme files, updating your theme could result in your custom modifications being overwritten.
 To prevent losing your theme modifications, therefore, we recommend you learn how to create “child themes”.

-Updating Your WordPress Themes – Step-By-Step Tutorial
+Updating Your Themes – Step-By-Step Tutorial

-Log into your WordPress administration area …
+Log into your WordPress admin area …

-Depending on what theme(s) you have installed on your site, you may receive occasional notifications in your WordPress Dashboard that your theme(s) need updating …
+Depending on what theme(s) are installed on your website, you may receive an occasional alert in your dashboard that new theme versions are available and require updating …

-Updating Your Site Themes Using The “Themes” Page
+Updating Your Theme From The “Themes” Section

-This opens up the “Themes” page …
+This brings you to the “Themes” screen …

 When the theme details window opens up, click on update now …

-Your WordPress theme is now up-to-date …
+Your WordPress theme is now updated …

-Updating WordPress Themes Using The “Updates” Area
+Updating Your Site Themes Via The “Updates” Screen

 This opens up the Updates screen.
 Scroll down to the Themes section …